triastanto/advancetrack-fri/design/system/erd-design.md

 - Each research laboratory is supervised by exactly one Ketua Laboratorium Riset, but employees can exist without lab assignments
 - Multiple employees can be lab heads within the same research group (across different labs)

+### Study Program Assignment
+- **New Approach**: Study programs are now assigned through the `study_details` table
+- **Active Study Program**: The system determines a lecturer's current study program through their active study calendar
+- **Multiple Studies**: A lecturer can have multiple study calendars, each with its own study details and program assignment
+- **Program Access**: Study program information is accessed via `study_calendar → study_detail → study_program`

 ### Data Integrity Considerations
 - Foreign key constraints with appropriate cascade/set null actions ensure referential integrity
 - Unique constraints on critical fields (email, nidn) prevent duplicate entries